25 November 2005

 Only two in-country non-Orthodox religious communities in Georgia – the Mormons and the Muslims - have received state registration, Forum 18 News Service has found.
 The Jehovah's Witnesses were only registered as a branch of their US headquarters.
 Registration – which grants rights to own property communally, run bank accounts, and have a legal personality – is only possible as a non-commercial organisation, not a religious community.
 In addition to their unhappiness with the exclusive privileges the state has given the Georgian Orthodox Church, some religious communities – among them the Armenian Apostolic Church, the Catholic Church and the Muslims – want registration to be possible as religious communities.
 Hostility towards any non-Georgian Orthodox Church community is widespread, preventing the building of places of worship and even, according to Ombudsperson Sozar Subari, leading to compulsory baptisms of children without their parents' permission.

 Seven months after non-Orthodox religious communities in Georgia were permitted to gain legal status, Gia Gogiberidze, head of the Justice Ministry department that deals with legal registration, has confirmed to Forum 18 News Service that only two in-country religious organisations have received registration.
-These are the Mormons on 4 September 2005 and the Congress of Georgian Muslims on 2 September.
+These are the the Church of Jesus Christ of Latter-day Saints (LDS Church, commonly known as the Mormons) on 4 September 2005 and the Congress of Georgian Muslims on 2 September.
 The Jehovah's Witnesses were able to register the Watchtower Society in November 2003, but only as a branch of their US-based headquarters.

 Without legal status, religious communities cannot own property communally, run communal bank accounts, or go to court as a community.
 This leads to some strange anomalies.
 "It is completely unacceptable that the Armenian Apostolic cathedral in Tbilisi is owned personally by the archbishop," a priest of the Armenian Church told Forum 18 from the church headquarters at Echmiadzin in Armenia on 21 November.
 "We want legal status as a fully-fledged religious community.
 It is only right and proper."